rappoccio/PHY410/README.md

     > Install XCode from the App Store
  - Windows 7 + cygwin
     > During installation, change the "Interpreters"
-      and "Development" installations from "Default" to "Install".
+      and "Devel" installations from "Default" to "Install".
  - Ubuntu 12.04 :
     > Install g++ and make on the command line via: sudo apt-get install build-essential